SHRAJALJHARIYA/StegoMain/README.md

 ```
 📂 Steganography-Tool
  ┣ 📜 main.py         # Main application with GUI
- ┣ 📜 encrypt.py      # Encryption logic
- ┣ 📜 decrypt.py      # Decryption logic
  ┣ 📜 README.md       # Project documentation
 ```

 ## Contributing
 Contributions are welcome!
-Feel free to fork this repository and submit a pull request.
+You can fix this repository and submit a pull request.

 ## License
 This project is licensed under the MIT License.